Don’t feel guilty when you don’t have a sale

 Next, make sure that you have enough cash on hand to fund the promotion.
-You’ll want to factor in your costs, including the price of the product, promotion and ad costs, shipping costs if any, and any taxes or fees you’ll owe on the deal.
+You’ll want to factor in your costs, including the price of the product, promotion and ad costs, shipping costs, and any taxes or fees you’ll owe on the deal.

 Finally and almost most importantly, you’ll want to make sure you have a plan for what to do after the promotion ends.
 This includes a plan for how you’ll follow up with customers and how you’ll keep the momentum going.

-Black Friday is one of the busiest shopping days of the year, so it can be a great opportunity for small businesses to promote their products and drive sales.
+Black Friday is one of the year’s busiest shopping days, so it can be a great opportunity for small businesses to promote their products and drive sales.
 However, not all offers are created equal.
-You’ll want to choose carefully and make sure that you’re picking a promotion that will help you increase sales rather than cost you money.
+You’ll want to choose carefully and ensure you’re picking a promotion that will help you increase sales rather than cost you money.
 If you can find the right deal and promote it well, Black Friday can be a great way to boost your sales during the holidays.